UMAYALCHELLAPPA/THE-DAILY-GRIND/README.md

 # THE-DAILY-GRIND
-A webpage for online order placement for coffee, tead
+A webpage for online order placement of coffee, tead